CampaigningSoftware/cambuildr-validation/readme.md

 ### `EmailCambuildr`

 Determine if the given email address is valid for the CamBuildr.
+The error message can be overridden via the constructor.

 ## API Routes